sumeetmathpati/cs-gate/_coa/instructions/general-register-organization.md

 sub: true
 ---

-- Here we are going to see the instruction format in general register organization machine.
-- In this organization we provide location of both the oprands explicitely.
-Hence it's also called **two address instruction format.**
+- In **general register organization** organization we provide location of all the oprands explicitely.
+Hence it's also called **two or three address instruction format.**
-- Two address machine **also supports zero and one address instructions** if there is free space available after allovating two address instructions.
+- This organization **also supports zero and one address instructions** if there is free space available after allocating two or three address instructions.
 - CPUs can't perform ALU operations between two memory locations.
     - Hence one of the ALU oprand must be in register.
     - Another may be in register or in memory.